 Ok, no one really asks me that and I wouldn’t really answer it that way, but I certainly could.

 Software development is all about describing the metaphysical.
 Most of what we are building can’t be seen.

-We have to construct in our minds an entire world with authorization managers taking authorization requests and spitting out authorization response alongside user repositories using user factories to assemble new users.
+We have to construct in our minds an entire world with authorization managers taking authorization requests and spitting out an authorization response alongside user repositories using user factories to assemble new users.

 Every time you are writing code you are naming things.
 When you read code that you or someone else has written, you are gaining most of your understanding about that code from the names of things in that code.

 Most of the time I can accurately predict a developer’s skill level by looking at how they have named methods, variables and classes in code they have written.